Day 1 – First Explorations – Ueno, Cat Cafe and Asakusa

 At the Cat Cafe

-After a short stop at Amber’s to unload the loot, I went straight to Asakusa.
-Tripadvisor had hinted me to a small cat café that I liked from the looks of it.
-Cuddling a few cats was just what I needed because I was already missing my little cutie pie.
+After a quick stop at Amber’s place to drop off my shopping haul, I headed straight to Asakusa.
+TripAdvisor had led me to a charming little cat café that looked perfect from the photos.
+Some quality time cuddling cats was exactly what I needed—I was already missing my little cutie pie back home.

 Exploring the metro

 This time I decided to take the subway.
-Inarichō subway station was only five minutes away, and this would be a good opportunity to check out the route to that station.
-Both this and Ueno main station would be the focal point for many of my tours.
-Well, of course, I ended up going down the wrong set of stairs, and on the wrong side.
+Inarichō station was only five minutes away, making it the perfect opportunity to scout out the route.
+Both this station and Ueno would become my main transit hubs for exploring the city.
+Naturally, I managed to descend the wrong set of stairs and end up on the wrong platform.
 Sacrilege!
-But luckily there was no one else around, and since the Ginza line runs every five minutes, it didn’t matter.
-I just took the next train.
+Fortunately, the station was empty, and with Ginza line trains arriving every five minutes, it hardly mattered.
+I simply hopped on the next one.

 At the station

-When I arrived at the station, I was once again impressed by the efficiency.
-No annoying ticket purchase, just put the Suica on at the entrance, ride, put it back on at the exit, and have it debited.
+When I arrived at the station, the efficiency impressed me all over again.
+No fumbling with ticket machines—just tap your Suica at the entrance, ride, tap again at the exit, and the fare is automatically deducted.
 Done.
-If you need to recharge the card, there are machines everywhere.
+If you need to top up the card, machines are everywhere.

 Cat!